Year-Up-United-SPR-2025/Capstones/One_Heck_Of_A_Sandwich_Cap_2/ReadMe.md

 2. Then, I created a flowchart using Draw.io to visualize how the system components interact.
 Although the diagram appears a bit chaotic, I used color-coded arrows to indicate which classes and code belong to each package, helping me understand how everything works together.
 3. First, I created a package named Heck_Emuns, which stores all the constant variables needed throughout the project.
 This package is divided into three classes.
 * BreadType, which contains the following constants: WHITE, WHEAT, RYE, and WRAP.
 These represent the different types of bread available for customers at the sandwich shop.
+There is also see ITALIAN_HERB_AND_CHEESE but that is only for on of the signature sandwiches.
 * DrinkSize, which contains the following constants: SMALL, MEDIUM, LARGE.
 These represent the different types of drink sizes available for customers at the sandwich shop.
 * SandwichSize, which contains the following constants: FOUR_INCH, EIGHT_INCH, TWELVE_INCH.
 These represent the different lengths of sandwiches available for customers at the sandwich shop.
 4. I created a package named Sides, this package contains two classes: